ApolloZhu/2bcc/README.md

-# 2bcc
+# bcc

-Convert subtitle files to bilibili closed caption (bcc) format
+Abstraction of the bilibili closed caption (bcc) format.

+## 2bcc

+A tool to convert srt (subrip) files to bcc files.